wp-plugins/chords-and-lyrics/readme.txt

 == Frequently Asked Questions ==
 = Is it possible to customize the formatting of the lyrics and chord symbols = Yes.
 Adjust the CSS in your theme.
-Both chords and lyrics are wrapped within a <td class="lyrics"> tag.
-The chord symbol is also wrapped within a <span class="chord"> tag.
+Chords are wrapped within <div class="cnl"><div class="chord"><strong> tags.
+Lyrics are wrapped within a <div class="cnl"><div class="lyric"> tags.

 == Directions for Use ==

 1. Create Posts or Pages containing the [chordsandlyrics] ... [/chordsandlyrics] tags.
 1. Embed chord symbols within square brackets inline with lyrics within these tags.
    For example:
       [chordsandlyrics]
       [C]Mary had a little lamb, [G]little lamb, [C]little lamb.
       [C]Mary had a little lamb whose [F]fleece was [G]white as [C]snow.
       [/chordsandlyrics]
+   Note that chords can appear in the middle of lyric words.

 == Upgrade Notice ==
 Install over previous version.

 == Screenshots ==

-1. User options page allows control of chords and/or lyrics display and multple columns.
+1. User option section on settings->reading page allows control of chords and/or lyrics display.

 == Changelog ==

+= 1.6.0 =
+* Fix bug preventing headings from showing.
+* Improved formatting for big chords over small words.
+* Clean up options API code.
+* Settings now displayed at bottom of settings -> reading page.
+* Removed multi-page option.

+= 1.5.0 =
+* Convert previous use of tables to CSS layers for formatting.
+* Change multicolumn formatting to allow author to control it better.

 = 1.4.0 =
 * First public release to WordPress.org subversion.